r3c4ll/docker-tests/README.md

 Included services/containers:

-- VEF-BlockchainIndexerService (The Virtual Economy Framework - Blockchain Indexer Service)
+- vef-bis (The Virtual Economy Framework - Blockchain Indexer Service)
-- VENFT-AppService (An NFT Virtual Economy Framework App Service)
-- Neblio (A Neblio node running nebliod)
+- neblio (A Neblio node running nebliod)
-- Kubo (An IPFS Implementation written in Go)
+- kubo (An IPFS Implementation written in Go)
-- BIS-Gateway (Nginx as reverse proxy)
+- nginx-proxy (Nginx as reverse proxy)

 ## Diagram of components and connections